 From 1983 till 1990 he was married with his first wife Yuki Taoka (they have a son, Ryunosuke, who lives in Japan).
 They separated because Kitaro worked most time in the United States while she lived and worked in Japan.
 In the middle of the 90ths Kitaro married Keiko Matsubara, a musician who already played on several of his albums.

-After the experience of a heavy snowstorm in 2005, Kitaro and his wife thought about finding a new place to live.
-They moved to Occidental, a small town close to Sebastopol in Northern California.
-Kitaro opened his new studio "Mochi 2" there.
-The "Mochi House" in Ward was sold.
-Kitaro still owns a 250 year old house in the japanese mountains.
+After the experience of a heavy snowstorm in 2004/2005, Kitaro and his wife thought about finding a new place to live.
+They moved to Sebastopol in Northern California.
+Kitaro created his new studio "Mochi 2" there.
+The house & studio "Mochi House" in Ward was sold.
+Kitaro still owns his 250 year old farming house in the japanese mountains in which he lived before he moved to the USA.